domstolene/da-otel-agent/README.md

 ```

 Notice that `otel.traces.sampler` must be set to `dynamic` in order for this sampler to be used.
+While the `sampler` entry in the configuration file points to the actual implementation.
 The configuration must explicitly set to `readOnly: false` in order to use the REST API to change the configuration.
 The default value is `true`.

 ## Local testing

 In order to test this setup, first start Jaeger and Prometheys by calling `docker compose up` found in the root folder.
 This will start a new Jaeger instance in Docker and expose port 4317 for tracing and <a href="http://localhost:16686">http://localhost:16686</a> for the UI.
 Prometheus will be available at <a href="http://localhost:9090">http://localhost:9090</a>

 Now run `build-and-test.sh`.
-This will build the agent and the service, run the tests and start the service using the built agent.
+This will build the agent and the service, run the tests and start the service instrumented using the built agent.

 Since the configuration service is not started when it's being instrumented, obtaining the remote configuration will fail and defaults will be used.
 You will see something like this in the log: